 Mash Gallery welcomes the new photographic work of photographer and filmmaker, Adel Yaraghi, in the gallery’s latest virtual exhibit, Adel Yaraghi: Safa.

 Curated by Mash Gallery’s Haleh Mashian, Yaraghi’s momentous photographic series tells the story of the women rice farmers of the coastal regions of Northern Iran.
-Yaraghi, captivated by the iridescent rice valleys off the coast of the Caspian Sea, observed that most working in the tall rice grasses and patchwork of shallow rice paddy pools were women.
+Yaraghi, captivated by the iridescent rice valleys off the coast of the Caspian Sea, observed that most working in the tall rice grasses and a patchwork of shallow rice paddy pools were women.

 Women, worked bent down in the mud pools wading in calf-high waters, with printed scarves tied around their mid-sections and distinctive yellow or pink gloves.
 Women carry large shallow pans of young sprouts to plant the next crop.
 Women dig the soft walls that separate each patty.